 Our Suggested Itinerary

 A visit to Coromandel Peninsula deserves a stay of at least 3 - 5 days in your NZ itinerary.
-Paul & I are passionate about the whole of our area and we have put together an itinerary to see some of the best of what Coromandel has to offer:
+We are passionate about the whole of our area and we have put together an itinerary to see some of the best of what Coromandel has to offer:

 Visitors can easily self-drive the Coromandel by road.
 Only 1.5 hrs from Auckland, follow the Pacific Coast Highway around the Firth of Thames to the historical old goldmining town of Thames (1), the gateway to the Coromandel.
 The Thames Coast Road hugs the scenic west coast all the way to Coromandel Town.